daethnir/authprogs/doc/authprogs.md

 * `rule_type: scp`: This indicates that this is an scp subrule.

 * `allow_upload: false|true`:    Allow files to be uploaded to the ssh server.
 Defaults to false.

 * `allow_download: false|true`:  Allow files to be downloaded from the ssh server.
 Defaults to false.

-* `allow_recursion: false|true`:  Allow recursive (-r) file up/download.
+* `allow_recursive: false|true`:  Allow recursive (-r) file up/download.
   Defaults to false.

+* `allow_recursion: false|true`:  Deprecated version of `allow_recursive`.
+  will be removed in 1.0 release.

 * `allow_permissions: true|false`:  Allow scp to get/set the permissions
   of the file/files being transferred.
 Defaults to false.

-* `files`:  The files option allows you to specify which file or files are allowed to be transferred.
+* `paths`:  The paths option allows you to specify which file or files are allowed to be transferred.
 If this is not specified then transfers are not restricted based on filename.

     Examples: